xavier630/ocean-liners-factorio/README.md

 * Check when getting out of a boat for nearby land and move player there?
 * No water collisions with buildings except mod buildings and rails - add object layer to collision mask?
 * Fix cars driving onto water - will need to add the object-collision mask to water
+* Increase boat speeds to be more in line with cars